bclark12/project3/readme.md

 The purpose of this project is to help people remember the different variety of drinks that they have tried, and to be able to describe them for future reference.

-Who is the end user of this
+Who is the end user of this App?

 The end user of this App is a connoisseur of fine spirits, and frequent brewery goers.